dividor/chat-bot-with-lex-integration/README.md

-# chat-bot javascript client with integration to Amazon Lex chatbot service
+# Chat-bot javascript client with integration to Amazon Lex service

 This is a fork of the excellent [chat-bot](https://github.com/liouh/chat-bot) javascript chat client, which adds an example integration with the [Amazon Lex](https://aws.amazon.com/lex/) chat service, without the need for a messaging platform like Facebook Message or Slack.